 The Performance Factor shall be calculated on either the total fuel consumed or a monthly spot check test basis.
 The Performance Factor for nuclear and steam units shall be reviewed (and updated if changed) at least once every twelve months.
+Market Sellers can choose to update the heat input curve instead of using performance factors.
+When that choice is made the performance factor is set to one (1).
 The Performance Factors for combustion turbine ("CT"), diesel units, and combined-cycle ("CC") units shall be updated at least once during: